liberland/laws/Prelminary/Criminal Law.md

 2) The duration of any type of criminal sanction shall be determined by statute and no criminal sanction shall be prescribed, pronounced or applied for an indefinite time.

-1.

-### Right to Rehabilitation
+#### Art.
+8: Right to Rehabilitation

-### A Perpetrator sentenced for a Criminal Offense, after certain amount of time passes or where their sentence should be rescinded, shall be deemed a person who has not committed a criminal offense.
+A Perpetrator sentenced for a Criminal Offense, after certain amount of time passes or where their sentence should be rescinded, shall be deemed a person who has not committed a criminal offense.
 Their rights and liberties shall not differ from the rights and liberties of persons who have not committed a Criminal Offense.

-1.

-### Territorial and Ex-Territorial Applicability
+#### Art.
+9: Territorial and Ex-Territorial Applicability

 1) This Law shall apply to anyone who commits a Criminal Offense within its territory.